The TRAPPIST-1 Habitable Atmosphere Intercomparison (THAI). Part II: Moist Cases -- The Two Waterworlds: Methodology

 \subsection{Models}

-As specified in the THAI protocol \citep{Fauchez2020THAI}, four GCMs took part in this study: \begin{itemize} \item the Exoplanet Community Atmospheric Model (ExoCAM, a branch of the National Center for Atmospheric Research Community Earth System Model version 1.2.1), \item the Laboratoire de M\'et\'eorologie Dynamique - Generic model (LMD-G), \item the Resolving Orbital and Climate Keys of Earth and Extraterrestrial Environments with Dynamics (ROCKE-3D, version Planet\_1.0), \item the Met Office Unified Model (UM, science version GA7.0, code version 11.6). \end{itemize} We refer to the Part I \citep{Turbet21_THAI} of this trilogy for a description of dynamical cores and model grids.
+As specified in the THAI protocol \citep{Fauchez2020THAI}, four GCMs took part in this study: \begin{itemize} \item the Exoplanet Community Atmospheric Model (ExoCAM, a branch of the National Center for Atmospheric Research Community Earth System Model version 1.2.1), \item the Laboratoire de M\'et\'eorologie Dynamique - Generic model (LMD-G), \item the Resolving Orbital and Climate Keys of Earth and Extraterrestrial Environments with Dynamics (ROCKE-3D, version Planet\_1.0), \item the Met Office Unified Model (UM, science version GA7.0, code version 11.6). \end{itemize}

+The horizontal and vertical resolution of each model is given in Table~\ref{tab:grids}.
+We refer to the Part I \citep{Turbet21_THAI} of this trilogy for a further description of dynamical cores and model grids.
 Here we provide a brief description of the model components related to the moist physics.
 Note that no model parameterizations were specifically adapted for the THAI intercomparison and thus the model configurations are close to what has been used in their recent single-model studies.
 A comparison of moist physics parameterizations in THAI GCMs is given in Table~\ref{tab:models}.

 \begin{longrotatetable}

 \end{longrotatetable}